Amazebot/bbot/README.md

 # bbot
-An adaptable adaptable engine for conversational UI
+An adaptable engine for conversational UI
 ---

 ### `#master`